 From YouTube: Check out a recap of a few Facebook live videos and other footage from my visit.

 The Taste of Chicago was on my bucket list for years.
-In the past I booked and cancelled flights while waiting on others to go with me.
+In the past, I booked and canceled flights while waiting for others to go with me.
 One year I even had tickets to Erykah Badu’s concert at Taste of Chicago but could not find anyone to go.
 Normally, I would say forget it and take a solo trip but the cost of rooms and rentals during taste of Chicago are outrageous.
 I finally had a chance to attend.
 I booked my flight for using points from my Southwest 50K offer and I booked a Hilton hotel 7 months in advance for using the Hilton Gold MVP discount.

 Here is a taste (pun intended) of what to expect during Chicago’s biggest event.